Calm

 Lasting change takes time.

-Change requires you to disconnect from the judgements you have and instead allow yourself to be in a state of curiosity.
+Change requires you to disconnect from your judgments and instead allow yourself to be in a state of curiosity.

-The most important place to start from is self-acceptance.
-Now, don’t click away, that’s not code for – “let yourself off the hook.”
-Let me explain…there’s more than meets the eye here!
+The most important place to start is self-acceptance.
+Don’t click away; that’s not code for “let yourself off the hook.”
+Let me explain… there’s more than meets the eye here!

 Acceptance does NOT mean: